Soldeusss/Video-Game-Prediction-Engine/README.md

 # Video Game Metascore Prediction Engine

 ## Overview
-This project is an end-to-end Machine Learning pipeline designed to predict a video game's Metacritic score based on features such as metascore, userscore, and genres.
+This project is an end-to-end machine learning pipeline that predicts a video game’s Metacritic score using features such as user score, genre, platform, and playtime.

-This engine uses a data sets merged and cleaned from three different sources.
-The model uses SHAP values offering insights as to why the engine makes certain predictions.
+The dataset was constructed by cleaning and merging over 140,000 records from three sources.
+A Random Forest Regressor is used for prediction, with SHAP values providing interpretability into feature impact

 ## The Problem & Solution
 * **The Problem:** Predicting the critical success of a video game is notoriously difficult due to subjective factors.
 Furthermore, gaming data is heavily fragmented across different websites with inconsistent naming conventions.